genevate/style_guides/communication/email.md

    new updates.
 0. [Get Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done).
 Check, at most, three times a day (morning, noon, night).
 Completely exit out of the program when done.
-0. Resist filters.
+0. Avoid filters.
 If you find yourself setting up filters to deal with spam or automated messages, be assertive and ask whoever is sending them to stop.
 Use syndicated feeds or group chat instead.
-0. Resist newletters.
+0. Avoid newletters.
 Email is the wrong format for this.
 Use forums, discussion boards, syndicated feeds, social networks, etc. instead.
 0. Use folders (sparingly).
 Folders are great for keeping messages organized but try to extract information out of email as much as possible.
 Apps like